cheemadaljot-code/Induction-report-by-daljot-singh/README.md

 * Er.
 Ravinder Garg ~ Chief Engineer, Municipal Corporation, Ludhiana
 * Er.
 Rakesh Kumar ~ GNDEC Alumnus (Batch 1991), ADC Ludhiana The event concluded with a Vote of Thanks by Dr. K.S Maan.
+They all teach us how to spend our 4 years of B.Tech journey in this college with happiness and joyful.
 📅 DAY 2 – 1 August 2025

 "From values to skills, the journey has just begun."